Introduction

 Scenarios

-Having built all our components, we can now dynamically rearrange parts in our assembly!
+Having built all our components, we can now dynamically rearrange parts in our assembly by assembling them and moving them around!

 Arrangements